 Avoid the Heat

 Believe it or not, the sun and heat can do lots of damage to your hearing aid, especially to the casing and battery.
 Make sure to keep it stored in a cool and shaded area – your car’s glove compartment does not count, it is still hot!
 Even when you are relaxing outside, make sure to keep it out of direct sunlight.

 The beach is a fun place, but also a dangerous one for your hearing aid.
-Even if you’re not in the water, where a waterproof pouch.
-Not only does it protect from sweat, it also protects the aid from sand.
+Even if you’re not in the water, wear a waterproof pouch.
+Not only does it protect from sweat, but it also protects the aid from the sand.
 Depending on the severity of your hearing loss, you can just take them off and store them in a waterproof case or in a dehumidifier box (suggested).
 Remember to still keep your hearing aid storage in a shaded and cool place.
-Keeping them stored is also preventive measure from accidentally getting them wet when you dive into the ocean.
+Keeping them stored is also a preventive measure from accidentally getting them wet when you dive into the ocean.
 At the end of the day, don’t forget to clean them thoroughly and store them in a dehumidifier for the night!

 Have a question about hearing aids or need to learn more about proper maintenance and care? call the Shea Clinic today to set up an appointment with our experts.
-Call now locally at 901-761-9720 or toll free at 800-477-SHEA.
+Call now locally at 901-761-9720 or toll-free at 800-477-SHEA.